-Greatest single factor in realizing value from technology investments
+Greatest single factor in realizing value from tech investments

-According to MIT Center for Information Research (CISR), Sloan School of Management
+According to Massachusetts Institute of Technology (MIT) Center for Information Research (CISR), Sloan School of Management

-- MIT CISR has been asking and answering the same question for 36 years: How do enterprises realize the most value from their investment in technology? - Firms with superior IT Governance had more than 20% higher profits over those that did not - Peter Weill, Chairman of MIT CISR: "If I was to choose one factor that most contributed to the success of IT, it is IT Governance."
+• MIT CISR has been asking and answering the same question for 36 years: How do enterprises realize the most value from their investment in technology?

+- Firms with superior IT Governance had more than 20% higher profits over those that did not - Peter Weill, Chairman of MIT CISR: "If I was to choose one factor that most contributed to the success of IT, it is IT Governance."